gradle/declarative-vscode-extension/README.md

 > [!WARNING]
 > This extension is in early development and is not yet ready for general use.

-This extension provides support for the [Declarative Gradle](https://github.com/gradle/declarative-gradle) feature using the [Declarative Gradle LSP](https://github.com/gradle/declarative-lsp).
+This extension provides support for [Declarative Gradle](https://github.com/gradle/declarative-gradle) feature using the [Declarative Gradle LSP](https://github.com/gradle/declarative-lsp).

 ## How to use